-In 1960, the Littleton-Griswold Fund Committee discussed the initiation of a prize worth $500 to be awarded biennially for the best article on legal history.
-A year later the committee created the Littleton-Griswold Prize for studies in the legal history of the American colonies and of the United States prior to 1900.
+In 1961, the Littleton-Griswold Fund Committee created the Littleton-Griswold Prize for studies in the legal history of the American colonies and of the United States prior to 1900.
 The prize was not awarded, however, until 1966, and was abolished the following year.
-In 1985, Council revived the prize as an annual award of $1,000 for the best book in any subject on the history of American law and society.
+In 1985, Council revived the prize as an annual award for the best book in any subject on the history of American law and society, broadly defined.
 The revived prize is administered by a joint committee of the American Historical Association and the American Society for Legal History.

 - Books with an imprint of 2013 will be eligible for consideration for the 2014 award.

 - Nominators must complete the online Data Collection Form for each book submitted.

 - One copy of each entry must be sent to each of the following committee members and clearly labeled “Littleton-Griswold Prize Entry.”
 Electronic copies may be sent to committee members who have indicated they will accept them.